victorysoftworks/snes-gamepad-cljs/README.md

 (snes-gamepad/pressed-buttons! gamepad)
 ```

-The `pressed-buttons!` function returns an vector of keywords representing each button that is currently pressed:
+The `pressed-buttons!` function returns a vector of keywords representing each button that is currently pressed:

 ```clojure
 [:up :down :left :right :a :b :x :y :left-bumper :right-bumper :select :start]